fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 ## Setting up Github actions

-Considering that you opt for the above structure of your Github repository the following is an example of how to setup Github action via `excel2rdf.yml`:
+In accordance to the above structure we set up the Github action via `excel2rdf.yml`, which is placed in `.github/workflows/` folder (it must be there for Github to automatically picks it up and execute it).

+The content of `excel2rdf.yml` file looks like this

 ```bash
 name: Excel to RDF conversion